gbouras13/plassembler/README.md

 Acknowledgements
 -------

-Many thanks are owed to Ryan Wick (https://github.com/rrwick), who not only wrote Unicycler and some other code used in plassembler, but also gave me numerous ideas about how to approach the plasmid assembly issue.
-If you are doing any form of bacterial genome assembly, you should read all of his work!
+Many thanks are owed to Ryan Wick (https://github.com/rrwick), who not only wrote Unicycler and some other code used in plassembler, but also gave me  ideas about how to approach the plasmid assembly issue.
+If you are doing any bacterial genome assembly, you should read all of his work.

 Version Log
 --------